Monoculture: Genetic monocultures

 While often referring to the production of the same crop species in a field (space), monoculture can also refer to the planting of a single cultivar across a larger regional area, such that there are numerous plants in the area with an identical genetic makeup to each other.
 When all plants in a region are genetically similar, a disease to which they have no resistance can destroy entire populations of crops.
 As of 2009 the wheat leaf rust fungus caused much concern internationally, having already severely affected wheat crops in Uganda and Kenya, and having started to spread in Asia as well.
 Given the very genetically similar strains of much of the world's wheat crops following the Green Revolution, the impacts of such diseases threaten agricultural production worldwide.

+Genetic monoculture in the global food supply chain represents a significant threat to food security.
+Loss of biodiversity within staple crops results in agricultural practices that are highly vulnerable to pests, pathogens, and environmental stressors.
+Disease outbreak or climate-related stresses can rapidly spread, leading to widespread crop losses, as seen with the historical examples below.
+Such famines represent direct threats to human health, with the connections between health and biodiversity better appreciated through the lens of a One Health model.

 Historic examples of genetic monocultures

 Great Famine of Ireland

 In Ireland, exclusive use of one variety of potato, the "lumper", led to the Great Famine of 1845–1849.
 Lumpers provided inexpensive food to feed the Irish masses.
 Potatoes were propagated vegetatively with little to no genetic variation.
 When Phytophthora infestans arrived in Ireland from the Americas in 1845, the lumper had no resistance to the disease, leading to the nearly complete failure of the potato crop across Ireland.